-Okay, call me a geek, but Christmas is coming and I've been genuinely searching for a way to get Google Home to turn my home into a winter wonderland in response to a single command: "Okay Google, it's Christmas!"
+Okay, call me a geek, but it's Christmas and I've been genuinely searching for a way to get Google Home to turn my home into a winter wonderland in response to a single command: "Okay Google, it's Christmas!"

 I'm talking Christmas tree- and fairy lights sparkling, Santa's band marching, "All I Want For Christmas" blaring, mulled wine heating, maybe even the snow machine whirring.
 Okay, forget the mulled wine, that's going too far.
 But just imagine it.

-Well, it turns out there is a Santa, and its name is Google Assistant.
-The new Routines feature in the Google Home app lets me do all this in a few simple steps.
+Well, it turns out there is a Santa, and his name is Google Assistant.
+The Routines feature in the Google Home app lets me do all this in a few simple steps.
 And, as you can imagine, right now I am the embodiment of the 'big kid at Christmas'.

 How to set up a Google Routine